 Fairfax (United States) (AFP) -

-The 58-year-old Depp filed a defamation suit against Heard in Virginia over an op-ed she wrote for The Washington Post in December 2018 in which she described herself as a 'public figure representing domestic abuse.'
+Depp filed suit against Heard over an op-ed she wrote for The Washington Post in December 2018 in which she described herself as a 'public figure representing domestic abuse.'

 - 'Monster' -